 If I think I’m going to make any progress creating a next generation wine description system, it might help to take a look at the current work about aroma in other disciplines.
 One of the great required readings is Adam Jasper & Nadia Wagner’s Notes on Scent from Cabinet magazine in their winter 2008/09 issue.
 They weave a beautiful narrative through philosophy into different aroma classification systems and between delicious factoids about smells & smelling.

 Secondly, for more heavy duty reading, The Impact of Expertise in Olfaction was really interesting.
-Papers like this are important to the distiller because the distiller is an expert due to their unique sensory experiences and this impacts countless decisions they make day to day.
-Expertness implies a unique reality because unique contrast detection skills and very personal thresholds of perception of aroma compounds because of repeated exposure (contrast enhancement phenomena).
+Papers like this are important to the distiller because they are an expert due to unique sensory experiences and this impacts countless decisions made day to day.
+Expertness implies a unique reality because extraordinary contrast detection skills and very personal perceptual thresholds for aroma compounds due to repeated exposure (contrast enhancement phenomena).
 So in effect, expertness can even be a handicap to creating consumer products in certain cases.

 Lastly, the paper that is blowing my mind is Understanding the Underlying Dimensions in Perfumers’ Odor Perception Space as a Basis for Developing Meaningful Odor Maps which is fairly cutting edge being from 2009.
 The paper is sort of dense and takes a lot of concentration and repeat reading to get through.
 Odor perception space refers to the points of tension that exist in odor perception.
 The paper analyzes multiple databases constructed by researchers and perfumers then performs multi variate analysis to cross examine existing aroma categorization ideas and maps proposed by other researchers and professionals.
-This sort of analysis would be at the heart of the Vino Endoxa project and would be at the heart of more deeply understanding the botanical formulas that make up spirits categories like gin, absinthe, or vermouth.
-I pretty much should take the time to dissect the paper in its own post, but I’m pressed for time and I’m too interested in tracking down references in its bibliography and pursuing those.
+This sort of analysis would be at the heart of the Vino Endoxa project and would be central to more deeply understanding the botanical formulas that make up spirits categories like gin, absinthe, or vermouth.

 The first major split in organizing flavor language or more specifically categorizing aromas is to differentiate descriptors that relate to affects and descriptors that relate to sensations.
 Refreshing pertains to affect and while acidic pertains to sensation, yet they both typically pertain to the same stimulus.
 I haven’t yet determined if the term balance pertains to affect or sensation but I’m leaning on affect.